djdeangelis/curvefit/index.md

 tags:
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: Overview of the Curve Fitting Tool.
+summary: "Overview of features, environment, and workflow."
 ---
 ## Introduction
 The Curve Fitting Tool is a collection of graphical user interfaces (GUIs) and script functions built on a full-featured scientific computing platform.
 The tool provides you with these core features: